Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Abstract

 \section{Abstract}

 In Socratic debugging, instructors guide students towards identifying and fixing a bug on their own, instead of providing the bug fix directly.
 Most novice programmer bugs are caused by programming misconceptions, namely false beliefs about a programming concept.
 In this context, Socratic debugging can be formulated as a guided Reasoning Trajectory (RT) leading to a statement about the program behavior that contradicts the bug-causing misconception.
-Upon reaching this statement, the ensuing cognitive dissonance leads the student to first identify and then update their false belief.
-In this paper, we introduce the task of reasoning trajectory generation, together with a dataset of debugging problems manually annotated with RTs.
+Upon reaching this contradiction, the ensuing cognitive dissonance is expected to lead the student to identify the false belief on their own, followed by an enduring belief update.
+In this paper, we introduce the task of reasoning trajectory generation, together with a dataset of debugging problems annotated with RTs that are manually created or LLM-generated.
 We then describe LLM-based solutions for generating RTs and Socratic conversations that are anchored on them.
-A large scale LLM-as-judge evaluation shows that frontier models can generate up to 91\% correct reasoning trajectories and 98.7\% valid conversation turns.
+A large scale LLM-as-judge evaluation shows that large language and reasoning models can generate up to 91\% correct reasoning trajectories and 98.7\% valid conversation turns.